 The previously untold story of Dr. Khan, recounted by two doctors involved in discussions about whether to use ZMapp, offered an unusual glimpse into the wrenching ethical dilemma of when and how experimental drugs should be used to combat the Ebola epidemic in West Africa.
 Had the treatment team decided differently in his case, the first person treated with the drug would have been African.”

-Click here to read the full NYTs article “Opting Against Ebola Drug for Ill African Doctor” by Andrew Pollak.
+Click here to read the full New York Times article “Opting Against Ebola Drug for Ill African Doctor” by Andrew Pollak.